ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 ### Assumptions
 We don't program directly with the hardware.
-We work in abstracted environments.
+We work in abstracted environments, like `Three.js`.